 Additionally, you can ask your members to bring up the program in their classes.
 Often times if you ask your professor before hand, she or he will agree to give you a minute at the beginning or end of the class, and perhaps even to pass out fliers.
 Persuade folks by sharing personal club experiences, letting peers know why you are passionate about your club’s goals, and how fun the event will be.

 Advertising in the Daily Flyer

 Advertising in the daily flyer is easy and very effective.
-All one need do is fill out this form on MyLuteLife for the appropriate size advertisement and submit it to the impact office in the lower level of the UC.
+All one need do is to visit the Impact website and submit a form for the appropriate size advertisement and submit it to the impact office in the lower level of the UC.
 For a small fee they can even design it for you.

 Another form of face-to-face advertising is tabling.
 Tabling allows you to talk to others about your club or event while having your paper resources close to you i.e. on the table.
 Tabling is a good way of introducing your club to the public, raffling, letting others know of an upcoming event, and holding a petition signing, just to name a few ideas.
 Engaging in conversation and making eye contact are two key actions to remember when tabling.
 For more tips, check out “Successful Strategies – Tabling Tips.”

 Whether you are tabling, at an event, or advertising for an upcoming event, handing out giveaways that remind folks of your club or the event is a definite plus.
 Items that bear your club name or logo such as T-shirts, stickers, bracelets, pins, or goody bags act as friendly mementos that promote your club once a club event or project has finished.
 Giveaways do not have to be expensive.
 Putting some creativity and thoughtfulness into your giveaways will advance the message of your club further than a costly, yet generic party favor.